Workiva/over_react/doc/new_boilerplate_migration.md

     components within Wdesk whose props classes are public APIs, concentrated in web_skin_dart and to alesser extent graph_ui.

-6. Only support Component2 components
+6. Only support Component2 components.

     The builder has different code paths for Component/Component2, and supporting an additional boilerplate for both would increase code